 Lucky for you, flower oracle decks aren’t just for green witches.
 (But if you are, even better!)
-Get your hands on these four gorgeous flower oracle cards perfect for anyone with a green thumb or a love of floral things.
+Get your hands on these five gorgeous flower oracle cards perfect for anyone with a green thumb or a love of floral things.

 1. The Seed & Sickle Oracle Deck by Fez Inkwright